Brooklands Lagoon: Aquatic life

 Shellfish, including cockles and pipis are found in the sand near the lagoon mouth.
 Eels, brown trout and yellow eyed mullet are also found in the lagoon.
 White bait (and white baiters) are often present in the lagoon.

 Flora

 The mudflats support numerous native plants including sedges, rushes, grasses and saltmarsh ribbonwood.
 Bachelor's button, yellow lotus and swamp flax can also be seen.

 Birdlife

-Brooklands lagoon is an tidal estuary and mostly intact natural ecosystem.
+Brooklands lagoon is a tidal estuary and mostly intact natural ecosystem.
 Over 100 different types of birds have been spotted in Brooklands Lagoon.
 Local birds that can be spotted include the pied stilt, banded dotterel, white-faced heron, pūkeko and pied shag.
 Migratory birds that have been spotted include the South Island pied oystercatcher, Caspian tern, white-fronted tern and New Zealand shoveler.
 Birds that have been rarely seen include the white heron, grey duck, black-fronted tern and wrybill.

 Walking tracks

 Walking tracks maintained by the Christchurch City Council exist around the majority of Brooklands Lagoon.
 Part of the track is included in the Christchurch 360 Trail.